She/Her

 An extended list of past significant research projects can be found on my projects page.

 In general, my research interests are in small things–on an astrophysical scale, that is.
-Star clusters, stars, planets, moons, dust, gas, etc. In this context, I have two general themes of interest.
-The first is what I tend to call “weird” stars/stellar systems.
-In this, I am curious about stars that differ in some way from our typical understanding of stellar processes.
-This includes (but is far from limited to) transient events that cannot be modeled 1-dimensionally, complicated orbital physics and complicated system (planetary and/or multistellar) co-evolution, RR Lyrae stars, very metal poor stars, ULXs, high-energy binary systems, late-stage evolutionary phases, etc. Secondly, I am thematically interested in the way(s) small things can impact big things in the Universe.
-This includes topics like astrochemistry, nucleosynthesis (Big-Bang, stellar, or otherwise), and long-term evolution of stellar populations and their impact on galaxy formation.
-In this realm, I am especially interested in the formation and evolution of Pop.
-III stars in the early universe, and how we may go about observing such stars today (I’m currently fascinated by the gravitational lensing observation of Earendel).
+Star clusters, stars, planets, moons, dust, gas, etc. In particular, I find myself drawn to “weird” stars and stellar systems.
+I am curious about stars that differ in some way from our typical understanding of stellar processes.
+This includes (but is far from limited to) transient events that cannot be modeled 1-dimensionally, complex orbital physics, system (planetary and/or multistellar) co-evolution, RR Lyrae stars, very metal poor stars, ULXs, high-energy binary systems, late-stage evolutionary phases, etc.

 As for research methodology, I would generally consider myself interested in observational astronomy with computational applications, or vice-versa.
 This includes using new algorithmic methods to better analyze observational data, modeling systems for comparison with observational data, etc.